serokell/blog-posts/Introduction to Free Monads/article.md

 For example, it is implied that commutativity, i.e. the equation `x <> y = y <> x`, should only hold if `x = y` or `x = mempty`, or `y = mempty`, and not in general.

 To give a more concrete example, a list (or, more generally, a sequence) of elements of the set `S` constitutes a free monoid over `S`.
-Indeed, if the set $M$ is a set of lists of elements of $S$,
+Indeed, if the set $M$ is a set of lists of elements of $S$:

 ```haskell
 type M = [S]
 ```

-then, our embedding can be defined as
+then our embedding can be defined as:

 ```haskell
 i :: S -> M